 Graham’s horticultural experience has been further enriched by consultations, garden design, photography, talks and writing.
 A favourite pastime has been travelling to many countries to observe plant communities in the wild.

 Graham’s most recent project is Well-Handled.
 Inspired by the classic kitchen knives of Sabatier and Roselli, but always hankering for something more individual, Graham started whittling handles using native hardwoods: Apple, Ash, Alder, Cherry, Laburnum, London Plane, Medlar, Pear, Oak, Walnut, Yew and many more.

-Getting to know their individual grains and characteristics is fascinating and is a continuing process.
+Getting to know their individual grains and characteristics is a fascinating and continuing process.
 Matching the handle to high grade carbon steel blades (including his own small bladed Santoku style knife forged in Sussex), Graham creates artisanal knives suitable for a number of kitchen and garden tasks.